 The Madonna dance by Carson Kressley with the Chmerkovskiy brothers is dripping with this.
 There's no doubt it was intentional.

 What likely started it was the season with Steve Guttenberg.
 One week, his partner, Anna Trebunskaya, had to take a day off.
-To avoid having him fall behind, her husband, Jonathan Roberts, filled in to help Steve.
+To avoid having him fall behind, her then-husband, Jonathan Roberts, filled in to help Steve.
 This led to them performing their all-male Tango (which Tom dubbed "The Man-go,") on the results show that week.

 Then there was the (in)famous kiss between Bruno and Donny Osmond.